 When a new review is created, the on-page repeating group will automatically update with the latest content.

 Privacy & Security: Now that you have the basics of your app, don't forget to start setting some privacy rules and conditionals to keep your data secure - starting with roles in the 'Privacy' section of your Data tab.
 You can also check if you're unintentionally exposing any data with an API checker.

 Here are some fun next feature ideas to add more functionality to your no code Airbnb clone.
-These are not only features your users will love, but building these will help you practice designing pages, structuring the database, and building workflows.
+These are not only features your users will love, but building these will help you practice designing pages, structuring the database, and building workflows in Bubble.

 - Adding a function to filter rooms on the homepage by their city or amenities

 - Adding a date range input so the person listing the room can add the availability dates of the room.

 - An admin panel where the site owner can manage their bookings, view information on the guests staying in their room or cancel bookings.